moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 {{I-D.draft-kpugin-rush}}

-RUSH uses its own frame types on top of QUIC as it pre-dates the datagram specification; in addition individual media frames are given their own stream identifiers to remove HoL blocking from processing out-of-order.
+Whilst RUSH predates the datagram specification, it uses its own frame types on top of QUIC to take advantage of QUIC implementations reassembling messages greater than MTU.
+In addition individual media frames are given their own stream identifiers to remove HoL blocking from processing out-of-order.

 It defines its own registry for signalling codec information with room for